Main Content

 Continuing Education Credits

-The most recent offering of Wetland Construction: Principles, Planning, and Design was approved for 2.4 Rutgers CEUs (24 contact hours), as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Wetland Construction: Principles, Planning, and Design course is approved for 2.4 Rutgers CEUs (24 contact hours), as well as the following credits from professional organizations.

 New Jersey